MartineauUK/wireguard/README.md

 NOTE: Currently, if you start say three WireGuard remote Peers concurrently and none of which are designated as Policy Peers, ALL traffic will be forced via the most recent connection, so if you then terminate that Peer, then the least oldest of the previous Peers will then have ALL traffic directed through it.
 Very crude fall-over configuration but may be useful.

-For hosting a 'server' Peer (wg21) you can use the following command to generate a Private/Public key-pair and auto add it to the 'wg21.conf' and to the WireGuard config '/jffs/addons/wireguard/WireGuardVPN,conf'
+For hosting a 'server' Peer (wg21) you can use the following command to generate a Road-Warrior Private/Public key-pair and auto add it to the 'wg21.conf'

     wgm create Nokia6310i